A voice assistant sure can elevate being a couch potato to new levels. But, what to do if your Sony TV won’t connect to Alexa?

 I mean, what do you do when your Sony TV won’t connect to Alexa?
 You may have forgotten how to use a remote or even switch on the TV!
 Fear not—get Alexa back up and running in no time with one of these solutions.

-Why Is It That My Sony TV Won’t Connect to Alexa?
+Why Won’t My Sony TV Connect to Alexa?

 There are many reasons why your Sony TV won’t connect to Alexa.
 For one, a recent software update, but also not updating your Sony TV and Alexa devices.
 Otherwise, Wi-Fi and Bluetooth signal strength—or even a mysterious ghost in the Matrix may be to blame!